denniswesterman/denniswesterman/workplace/readme.md

 <br>

 # **From Strategy to Structure**
+## Governance, Design & Configuration Framework for IT

 A strong vision only becomes reality when it is embedded into how the workplace is **governed**, **designed**, and **configured**.
 This structure ensures that every aspect of the workplace — from identity and security to collaboration and adoption — is aligned with the nine pillars and grounded in everyday reality.